kylemorton5770/pretix/doc/development/api/payment_2.0.rst

   ``BasePaymentProvider.payment_control_render(request, payment)`` that is passed an ``OrderPayment`` object instead of an ``Order``.

-* There's no need to manually deal with overpayments or duplicate payments anymore, just setting the ``OrderPayment`` methods to the correct state will do the job.
+* There's no need to manually deal with excess payments or duplicate payments anymore, just setting the ``OrderPayment`` methods to the correct state will do the job.

 Creating refunds